Using this guide:

 (b) A casual employee who works 3 hours or less per shift is not entitled to a paid rest break.

-When you enable the Fitness Industry Award Managed Template you will also enable the Fitness Industry Award automatic break template.
-The automatic break template will populate breaks for any staff under this award per the above clause.
+When you enable the Fitness Industry Managed Template, you will also enable the default break rules.
+The break rules will auto-populate breaks for any staff under the Managed Template.

 Missed Meal Break Penalty